• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

 Cinnamon eggplant jam with walnuts is a unique Middle Eastern recipe that will make your whole house smell like Christmas!
-Mini eggplants are kept as a whole and cooked with sugar and spice until a jam consistency is reached.
+Mini eggplants are kept as a whole and cooked with sugar and warm spices until a jam consistency is reached.

 Cinnamon Eggplant Jam

 Have you ever tried an eggplant jam?
-I know that this might sound unusual to you, but yes we make jam with eggplants!
+I know that this might sound unusual to you, but in the Middle East, eggplant jam is actually a thing!
 It’s a Middle Eastern delicacy that’s popular in Jordan, Palestine, and Syria (I believe that it originated from Syria).
-Mini eggplants are slowly cooked with sugar as they are infused with cinnamon and cloves until a jam consistency is reached.
+Mini eggplants are slowly simmered with sugar as they are infused with warm sweet cinnamon and cloves until a jam consistency is reached.

 What Kind of Eggplants Are Used to Make This Jam?